 Skip to content

-• Worrying new Warrantywise research reveals that 46 per cent of UK drivers are unable to identify even half of their car’s dashboard warning lights, which could equate to circa 23 million drivers [1]
+• Worrying new Warrantywise research reveals that 46% of UK drivers are unable to identify even half of their car’s dashboard warning lights [1]

-• The survey, conducted in partnership with OnePoll, highlights a significant knowledge gap, with three per cent of drivers unable to identify any warning lights at all
+• The survey, conducted in partnership with OnePoll, highlights a significant knowledge gap, with some drivers unable to identify any warning lights at all

-• This lack of understanding could lead to costly repairs and, in some cases, compromise driver and passenger safety
+• This lack of understanding could lead to costly repairs and compromise driver and passenger safety

 • As cars become more technologically advanced, the variety and complexity of dashboard alerts are increasing, demanding greater driver awareness